 Other fault-based grounds for divorce include:

 However, litigants generally only use these fault-based grounds if they are trying to gain an advantage in a divorce or in a custody dispute.
 It would be uncommon for both spouses to agree on these grounds for purposes of an uncontested divorce.
-See Me.
+(Me.
 Rev. Stat. tit.
-19-A § 902 (2020).
+19-A § 902.)

 If you're handling a divorce on your own, it's essential that you understand how Maine's court system works.
 The entry-level trial courts in Maine are called district courts.
 There is also a family division that operates within the district court.
 The family court handles all court proceedings that involve children, including divorces.

-You’re responsible for knowing where to file your papers.
 You need to file your divorce paperwork in the county where you or your spouse live.
 If you file in the wrong place, your case could be tossed out and you might have to start over.
-The Maine Judicial Branch website has court locator to help you find your local county court.
+The Maine Judicial Branch website has a court locator to help you find your local county court.

-The divorce process begins when the plaintiff completes and files the correct set of divorce forms.
+Complete and file the paperwork.
+The divorce process begins when the filing spouse, known as the "plaintiff," completes and files the correct set of divorce forms.
 You can obtain Maine divorce forms online for free through Maine Pine Tree Legal Assistance or through the clerk of court at your district courthouse.
-Make sure you use the right forms—different documents are needed if you have children.
+Alternatively, you can use an online solution like DivorceNet's Online Divorce, which completes the forms for you.

 Under Maine law, a judge can't schedule a final divorce hearing until at least 60 days have passed since the defendant was served with the divorce paperwork.
 Your divorce may be finalized any time after the 60-day period, but a lot will depend on how quickly you and your spouse can resolve the issues in your case.
 Obviously, a divorce where the spouses agree on all issues will be much quicker than a divorce requiring a week-long trial.